 Since this applies to “customer-initiated” online payments, recurring payments or subscription payments may not require strong authentication as they are considered “merchant-initiated”.

-What has Teachable done to help you prepare for Strong Customer Authentication
+What has Teachable done to help you prep?

 Teachable partners with Stripe for credit card processing.
 Stripe has prepared for PSD2 and SCA and built new technology to help minimize any friction in the payments experience.
 Using Stripe’s new software, we’ve added an additional step to the checkout flow when SCA is required.
 Similarly, PayPal has also already implemented its own SCA checkout flow.